JumboCode/WCFB/README.md

 HTML, JavaScript, and CSS, which you don't need to install dependencies for.
 However, we will be using a few tools that do require an install.
 To get them, you'll need npm.
-Follow this guide for getting that set up: https://www.taniarascia.com/how-to-install- and-use-node-js-and-npm-mac-and-windows/ Once you have npm, just run 'sudo npm install' (or 'npm install' with PowerShell run as admin on Windows) and you should see a few packages install.
+Follow this guide for getting that set up: https://www.taniarascia.com/how-to-install-and-use-node-js-and-npm-mac-and-windows/ Once you have npm, just run
+'npm install' and you should see a few packages install.

 3. You can open the index page by navigating to 'src/html/index.html' and opening it with the browser of your choice.